mHijuxS/mhijuxs.github.io/_posts/2025-04-24-hackthebox-forest.md

 - `bloodhound-ce-python` : This command is used to run the BloodHound Python for the Community Edition of Bloodhound.
 - `-d htb.local` : This flag specifies the domain to enumerate.
 - `-u svc-alfresco` : This flag specifies the username to authenticate with.
-- `-p 's3rvice'` : This flag specifies the password to authenticate with.
+- `-p '<redacted>'` : This flag specifies the password to authenticate with.
 - `-ns 10.10.10.161` : This flag specifies the IP address of the LDAP server to connect to.
 - `-dc FOREST.htb.local` : This flag specifies the domain controller to connect to.
 - `--zip` : This flag specifies that we want to compress the output into a zip file.
 Otherwise, we would get a collection of `.json` files.